Stop spraying Laguna Hills with toxic pesticides

-Non Toxic Laguna Hills (NTLH) is asking our city leaders to make our health a priority and stop spraying toxic pesticides in our community green spaces and hardscapes.
-We ask for a move to an organically driven IPM for our city by June 2019 if not sooner.
+Non Toxic Laguna Hills (NTLH) is asking our community leaders to make our health a priority and stop spraying toxic pesticides in our community green spaces and hardscapes.
+We ask for a move to an organically driven IPM for our city, schools, and HOAs.

 Who are we?

 We are a group of concerned residents who live in Laguna Hills and wish to ensure that our health and that of our loved ones, especially our most vulnerable residents such as infants and children, pregnant women, the immune-compromised, the elderly and pets, are protected from unnecessary and potentially cancer-causing and body-damaging toxic chemicals.
 We would like to explore safer alternatives that have been proven successful in other local communities.

 In Laguna Hills many toxic pesticides are used for primarily cosmetic reasons to maintain our landscapes including glyphosate (the key ingredient in Roundup & Ranger Pro), 2,4 D, and more.